 It used to be that the wedding speeches were made after the wedding meal but it is more common now for the speeches to happen before the meal so that everyone can relax and enjoy it.
 It is also becoming the norm for the best man or a friend of the family to take on the role of master of ceremonies and introduce the speeches – this makes it more personal.

-So, who says what and when – here is my guide to wedding speech etiquette…
+Here is my guide to wedding speech etiquette… Who says what and when!

 Father of the bride